If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Materials:

-Wipe the cabinets with a damp microfiber cloth to remove the stain.
-If you’re working with wood cabinets, be sure to wipe in the direction of the grain.
+Wipe the grime away with a damp microfiber cloth.
+If you are cleaning wood cabinets, always wipe with the grain.

 Expert Tip